jesusespinel/Flight-booking-Technical-test/README.md

 Start the Application
-Clone the repository to the  machine
+Clone the repository to the  machine git clone https://github.com/jesusespinel/flight-reservation-react Navigate to the directory

-Copy code
-git clone https://github.com/jesusespinel/flight-reservation-react
-Navigate to the directory
-b
-Copy code
 cd flight-reservation-react
 Install the necessary packages

 npm install
 Start the application
 npm start
 The application will start running at http://localhost:3000.
 Once the application is running, enter the desired origin city, destination city, departure date, and number of passengers in the search bar and click the search button.
 The list of flights matching the criteria will be displayed, allowing for further filtering and ordering options.
 To purchase a flight, click the purchase button for that flight to view the pop-up window.